scottpreston/alexa-demo/README.md

 3. Create a lambda function via the AWS interface
 4. Select  `Alexa Skills Kit` as your Lambda trigger.
 5. Upload your zip file.
-6. Don't forget to add a role for your Lambda function with the template "Basic Edge Lambda Permissions".
+6. Don't forget to add a role for your Lambda function with the template `Basic Edge Lambda Permissions`.
 7. Create function.
 8. Copy your ARN (Lambda Name), you will need this later.